-Systemwalker Service Catalog Manager V15.1.0 (Business Support System)
+Systemwalker Service Catalog Manager V15.2 (Business Support System)

-Trademarks
+Developer's Guide

+B1WS-0985-03ENZ0(00) December 2012

-LINUX is a registered trademark of Linus Torvalds.
+Trademarks LINUX is a registered trademark of Linus Torvalds.
 Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 Oracle, GlassFish, Java, and all Java-based trademarks and logos are trademarks or registered trademarks of Oracle Corporation and/or its affiliates.
 UNIX is a registered trademark of the Open Group in the United States and in other countries.
 Other company names and product names are trademarks or registered trademarks of their respective owners.

-Copyright (c) FUJITSU LIMITED 2010-2012

-All rights reserved, including those of translation into other languages.
+Copyright (c) FUJITSU LIMITED 2010-2012 All rights reserved, including those of translation into other languages.
 No part of this manual may be reproduced in any form whatsoever without the written permission of FUJITSU LIMITED.